How To Know if Your Thermocouple Is Malfunctioning

 Failed Thermocouple Symptoms

-Once you have located the thermocouple, do a visual inspection.
-You are looking for a few things.
+Once you’ve located the thermocouple, do a visual inspection.
+You’re looking for a few things.

 - The first is signs of contamination on the tube, which can include discoloration, cracks, or pinholes.